thehemi/Dibbr/README.md

 # Dibbr ChatGPT / GPT-3.5 / GPT-3 Bot With Style And Personality

 While many of you enjoy Python, this bot has some awesome features worthy of using C#.
-Or, just run the executables.
+Runs on windows or mac or linux.
+Build yourself.

 Try dibbr out in discord here: [https://discord.gg/mCHc8d5gEQ](https://discord.gg/mCHc8d5gEQ)